-Carnegie Mellon offers a combination of grant assistance as well as loan and employment options for students and families to manage their investment over their four years.
+Carnegie Mellon offers various types of financial aid, including a combination of grant assistance as well as loan and employment options.
+We're here to help students and families balance these options to manage their investment over the next several years.

 Grants don't need to be repaid and are either funded by the federal or state government or by Carnegie Mellon.
 They're available to students who apply for financial aid and demonstrate financial need.

 Students who receive a Carnegie Mellon Undergraduate Grant may be eligible to receive a named endowed scholarship.
 These scholarships are established by donors who are committed to supporting Carnegie Mellon and its students.
 Some donors are alumni, who were themselves the beneficiaries of student aid.
 Scholarships are offered to students who meet specific qualifications as designated by the donor.

 Third party organizations, like ROTC or nonprofits, may also offer scholarships.
 Outside scholarships don't change your financial aid unless the scholarship plus your federal aid is greater than your financial need or all your financial aid plus the scholarship is greater than our Cost of Attendance.

 Federal Direct Student Loans